Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 • C# skills effectively used in practice

-Quickly complete your own game on top of this template where the major systems are already implemented.
+Quickly complete your own game on top of this template, which already has the core systems implemented.

-• Learn how to implement the core systems of commercial games, excluding gameplay logic.
+• Learn the implementation of core systems for commercial games, excluding gameplay logic.

 • We will share know-how to improve development convenience (Unity custom menus, changing editor settings).

-• It also covers functions for direction and effects commonly used in games.
+• It also covers features for common game presentations and effects.

-• You can complete your game quickly by focusing solely on implementing the core gameplay.
+• You can focus solely on implementing the core gameplay to complete your game quickly.

 • We provide all the resources and prefabs needed for the practice.